ncagle/DNS-over-HTTPS/WebSockets.md

 This method also works for the multi interface and then it can do many parallel transfers and coexist with other protocol transfers in the same main loop.
 Also even-based.

+# Implementation

+There's no implementation yet and the work has yet to be started.

+It seems clever to base the implementation on an existing websockets library for the bits over the wire at least.
+[libwebsockets.org](https://libwebsockets.org/) looks like a viable contender.

+It is expected that the API and details in this description will need updates and polish once the implementation starts.

 # Ping pong